cloudfoundry-attic/lattice-release/docs/ltc.html.md

 `ltc remove APP_NAME` removes an application entirely from a Lattice deployment.
 To stop an application without removing it, try `ltc scale APP_NAME 0`.

+`ltc remove` accepts the following additional command line flag(s):

+- **`--timeout=2m`** sets the maximum polling duration for removing the app.

 ### `ltc scale`

 `ltc scale APP_NAME NUM_INSTANCES` modifies the number of running instances of an application.

+`ltc scale` accepts the following additional command line flag(s):

+- **`--timeout=2m`** sets the maximum polling duration for scaling the app.

 ### `ltc update-routes`

 `ltc update-routes APP_NAME PORT:ROUTE,PORT:ROUTE,...` allows you to update the routes associated with an application *after* it has been deployed.
 The format is identical to the `--routes` option on `ltc create`.

 The set of routes passed into `ltc update-routes` will *override* the existing set of routes - these modification will start working shortly after the call to `update-routes`.

+### `ltc create-lrp`

+`ltc create-lrp /path/to/json` creates an application with the configuration specified in the JSON.
+The syntax of the JSON can be found at the [Receptor API docs](https://github.com/cloudfoundry-incubator/receptor/blob/master/doc/lrps.md#describing-desiredlrps)

 ## Streaming Logs